Hardy's Close – Street Story

 Hardy's Close in 1982

-The name of the street implies a connection to a member of the Hardy family but it is unusual in that it does refer to a major landowner from earlier times.
+The name of the street implies a connection to a member of the Hardy family but it is unusual in that it does not refer to a major landowner from earlier times.

 Thankfully, research does reveal a connection between a Hardy family and the land now occupied by Hardy’s Close.